Shaking - self-care

 Stress and anxiety can also make your tremor worse.
 These things may lower your stress level:

-Alcohol abuse can also cause tremors.
+Alcohol use can also cause tremors.
 If it is the cause of your tremors, seek treatment and support.
 Your health care provider can help you find a treatment program that may help you stop drinking.

 Your health care provider may prescribe medicines to relieve your tremor symptoms.
 How well any medicine works may depend on your body and the cause of your tremor.